In-depth reviews

 Like many modern electric cars, performance from the e-C4’s electric motor is adequate rather than spellbinding; the instant torque makes it feel lively off the line and plenty quick enough day-to-day.

 As mentioned elsewhere in our review, until recently, Citroen used parent group Stellantis’s older-generation electric technology in the e-C4 – for the motor as well as the battery.
-However, from mid-2023, it has been offered with the bigger battery and more powerful motor from the updated DS 3 E-Tense and Vauxhall Mokka Electric.
-It'll remain optional for the time being and while unfortunately we've not yet tried the punchier motor in the Citroen, our experiences in the C4's sister cars would suggest the differences are unlikely to be that obvious.
-In fact, we expect on-paper performance to be identical.
+However, it’s now offered with the bigger battery and more powerful motor from the Jeep Avenger, as well as the updated DS 3 E-Tense and Vauxhall Mokka Electric.
+It’s only available on top-spec models, though, while the majority of the e-C4 line-up retains the old setup.

 Citroen e-C4 0-62mph, top speed and acceleration